leia/AI-academy-2026/README.md

 ## ⚙️ System Workflow

-1. **Input Processing**
-   The user provides a requirement (e.g., ticket, message, or summary).
+1. **Input Processing** — The user provides a requirement (e.g., ticket, message, or summary).

-2. **Context Retrieval (RAG)**
-   Relevant examples and guidelines are retrieved from the knowledge base.
+2. **Context Retrieval (RAG)** — Relevant examples and guidelines are retrieved from the knowledge base.

-3. **Reasoning & Decomposition**
-   The agent analyzes the requirement and identifies key components.
+3. **Reasoning & Decomposition** — The agent analyzes the requirement and identifies key components.

-4. **Tool Execution**
-   The agent invokes specialized tools to:
+4. **Tool Execution** — The agent invokes specialized tools to detect ambiguities, generate questions, and assess delivery risk.

-   * Detect ambiguities
-   * Generate clarification questions
-   * Assess delivery risk

-5. **Self-Reflection**
-   The agent evaluates its own output and improves it if necessary.
+5. **Self-Reflection** — The agent evaluates its own output and improves it if necessary.

-6. **Final Output**
-   The system produces a structured clarification report.
+6. **Final Output** — The system produces a structured clarification report.

 ---